tbranyen/diffhtml/packages/diffhtml-render-to-string/README.md

 Stable Version: 1.0.0-beta.18

-Allows you to render diffHTML markup to string.
-This is useful for server-side rendering, compiling to static HTML, and testing.
+Renders Virtual Tree (VDOM) markup to string.
+This is useful for server-side rendering, static HTML exporting, creating diffs, and testing.

 All middleware should work if it can run under Node.js.
 For instance you can use Components by importing from diffhtml-components or get logging by